poslovnimediji/hugo-template/README.md

 You will need to add NETLIFY_TOKEN secret to GitHub repository settings.
 Follow these steps:

 1. On <https://app.netlify.com/user/applications#personal-access-tokens>, add new access token and copy the generated string.
-2. On your repo's github page, go to settings -> secrets and add new secret.
-Name it `NETLIFY_TOKEN` and paste the string.
+2. On your repo's github page, go to settings > secrets > new repository secret.
+For name put `NETLIFY_TOKEN` and paste the string.

 ## Add Neltify CMS